 Beef for shish kebabs most often comes from a tender cut of meat, but a leaner, tougher cut like beef bottom round can work if it's properly tenderized to make it less chewy.
-Bottom round roasts come from the rear of the cow, just above the hind legs and are generally inexpensive because exercising the legs makes the meat tougher than an unworked cut such as the short loin.
+Mostly, that means slicing it to take advantage of its leanness and fine-grained texture.
 Instead of purchasing pre-cut shish kebab meat -- and paying the butcher for cutting it -- you can save money by purchasing a beef bottom round roast and cutting it yourself.

 Lay the beef bottom round roast on a cutting board and trim any excess fat from the exterior, particularly hard fat that makes the meat chewy and offers no flavor.

 Slice the roast along the grain, or along its length, into 1- to 1 1/2-inch-wide strips.
 If the roast is taller than 1 to 1 1/2 inches, turn the strips on their sides and cut them lengthwise.
 For example, cut each strip from a 3-inch-tall roast into one or two more strips, or cut a strips from a 4 1/2-inch-tall roast into three strips.

 Cut each long strip into 1- to 1 1/2-inch pieces, resulting in cubes 1- to 1-1/2 inches in diameter.
 These cuts are made across the meat grain.